Key teaching staff involved in the Erasmus Plus Joint Master Degree in AquaCulture, Environment and Society (ACES) programme are:

 Professor Michalis Pavlidis

-Professor Pavlidis (Programme Leader, University of Crete) has an international reputation for research on aquaculture-fish physiology/endocrinology related issues (27 years) and over 13 years lecturing and teaching experience at under-graduate and post-graduate lecturing levels.
-He has published over 60 peer-reviewed papers, 110 extended abstracts and presentations at International and National Conferences, an edited book, and also 4 book chapters on aquaculture-related topics.
-He is the Departmental Erasmus Coordinator with responsibility for the placement of students in industry-based programmes.
-He has been actively involved (either as co-ordinator or principle investigator) in 20 European, Bilateral or National competitive R&D projects and in 6 research networks related to aquaculture.
-In addition, he has participated in three COST actions as member of the management committee.
+Professor Pavlidis (Programme Leader, University of Crete) has an international reputation for research on aquaculture-fish physiology/endocrinology related issues (27 years) and over 20 years lecturing and teaching experience at under-graduate and post-graduate lecturing levels.
+He has supervised 6 PhD thesis, 40 MSc thesis, 30 BSc Diploma thesis students and 36 internships/placements in the Fish Physiology Lab at UoC.
+He has published 76 peer-reviewed papers and more than 110 extended abstracts and presentations at International and National Conferences, two edited books, and four book chapters on aquaculture-related topics.
+He has been actively involved (either as co-ordinator or principle investigator) in 28 European, Bilateral or National competitive R&D projects and in 5 research networks related to aquaculture.
+He is currently Chairperson of the Department of Biology.
+Since March 2017, is a National Representative at the SCAR (Standing Committee on Agricultural Research) FISH Strategic Working Group.
+Since 2019, is a deputy National Representative, Mission Area “Soil earth & Food” and expert, Management Committee “Food security, Sustainable Agriculture and Forestry, Marine and Maritime and Inland Water Research, and the bioeconomy”, Horizon 2020.

 Professor Elizabeth (Liz) Cottier-Cook